thomasvt/Box2DNet/README.md

 This is Box2dNet, a 'close-to-the-metal' C# wrapper for box2d **v3** (which is the version that came out mid 2024)

-Latest regen was **2024/12/22**
+Latest regen from Box2D sources: **2025/02/25**

 # Description

 This is a .NET 8.0 PInvoke wrapper for [Box2d v3](https://github.com/erincatto/box2d) for .NET games that have their own engine.

-A custom tool parses the Box2D C code and generates the C# wrapper code.
+Main purpose for this wrapper is to be very thin, as if you were working directly with the original C version.

-Next to the generated wrapper, a growing set of convenient helpers is included. eg, for simplifying code to work with the native pointers or wiring the new multithreading support of Box2d to .NET Task Parallel Library.
+Next to the generated wrapper, some convenient helpers are included for simplifying your working with the native pointers and enabling the new multithreading support of Box2d in .NET.

 > I don't use Unity and therefore cannot support it.
-This wrapper is meant for stand-alone use in .NET code, for instance with Monogame.
+This wrapper is meant to run in standard .NET runtimes, for instance combined with Monogame or Godot.

 # License